Back to all posts

 It can be tempting to reach for a bottle of harsh chemical drain cleaner, but these can be tough on your pipes and the environment.
 For a gentler approach, you can try a homemade solution.
 Start by pouring about a cup of baking soda directly into the drain, followed by a cup of white vinegar.
 The mixture will fizz and bubble, which helps break down grease and grime.
 Let it sit for about 30 minutes to an hour, then carefully flush the drain with a pot of very hot (but not boiling) water.
 This method is great for clearing minor clogs caused by soap scum or buildup, but it may not be powerful enough for more significant blockages.
 It’s a safe first step that won’t cause any harm to your plumbing system.

-Knowing When to Stop and Call a Pro
+Don’t Make It Worse: When to Call a Pro

 This is the most critical part: recognizing when a backup is a sign of a much larger problem.
 If your DIY efforts aren’t working, or if you notice any of these red flags, it’s time to stop and call a professional.
 If multiple drains in your house are backing up simultaneously, the issue is almost certainly in your main sewer line, not a single drain.
 Other warning signs include hearing gurgling sounds from your toilets or seeing water back up in the shower when you flush.
 If you suspect a main line clog, you can look for your sewer cleanout pipe.
 If you open it and see standing water or sewage, that’s a definite sign you need expert help.
 These situations require specialized equipment and knowledge to fix correctly and safely, so don’t hesitate to call for emergency plumbing services.